ml — Machine Learning¶

 Executes the model with the given inputs.
 The inputs should be a list of numpy

-objects corresponding to the number of output tensors the model has.The model input tensors can be up to 4D tensors of uint8, int8, uint16, int16, or float32 values.
+ndarrayobjects corresponding to the number of input tensors the model supports.
+The method returns a list of numpyndarrayobjects corresponding to the number of output tensors the model has.The model input tensors can be up to 4D tensors of uint8, int8, int16, or float32 values.
 The passed numpy

-of uint8 values will be converted to float32s between 0.0-255.0, divided by the input tensor’s scale, and then have the input tensor’s zero point added to it.
-The same process is done for int8, uint16, and int16 values whereas float32 values are passed directly to the model ignoring the scale and zero point values.The model’s output tensors can be up to 4D tensors of uint8, int8, uint16, int16, or float32 values.
-For uint8, int8, uint16, and int16 tensors the returned numpy ndarray is created by subtracting the output tensor’s zero point value before multiplying by the output tensor’s scale value.
+ndarrayfor an input tensor is then converted to floating point and scaled/offset based on the input tensor’s scale and zero point values before being passed to the model.
+For example, anndarrayof uint8 values will be converted to float32s between 0.0-255.0, divided by the input tensor’s scale, and then have the input tensor’s zero point added to it.
+The same process is done for int8 and int16 values whereas float32 values are passed directly to the model ignoring the scale and zero point values.The model’s output tensors can be up to 4D tensors of uint8, int8, or float32 values.
+For uint8 and int8 tensors the returned numpy ndarray is created by subtracting the output tensor’s zero point value before multiplying by the output tensor’s scale value.
 For float32 tensors, values are passed directly to the output without any scaling or offset being applied.

 Note that